AckeeCZ/tapestry/README.md

 Let's see how you can edit this by yourself to get the result you want.

+# Release Github Action

+Just by adding a simple tapestry step `.post(.githubRelease(owner: "owner", repository: "repository", assetPaths: ["build.zip"]))` you can automate your whole release process with Github actions.
+If that sounds interesting to you, check out the [action here](https://github.com/fortmarek/tapestry-action)

+To then create a new release with github action, simply run `tapestry github-release 0.0.1` and ... that's all! 🙂

+# TapestryConfig.swift Manifest Documentation

 ## TapestryConfig

 This currently only has one argument `release`, more will be added here